 For this correction, averaged BrO slant columns in the tropical latitudinal band between ±5° are calculated on a daily basis, assuming small equatorial BrO columns with no significant seasonal variations.
-These averaged slant columns are then subtracted from all slant columns and a constant equatorial slant column offset of $7.5 \times 10^{13}$ molec/cm is added.
+These averaged slant columns are then subtracted from all slant columns and a constant equatorial slant column offset of 7.5×10^{13} molec/cm2 is added.